 Pete Townshend of The Who has no such reservations, or at least none apparent in multiple lengthy conversations with me.
 He can discuss easily the merits of The Who’s music from 1964’s “I Can’t Explain” right up to their Super Bowl halftime performance, as well as their demerits for the band’s behavior along the way.
 As The Who’s recognized Quadrophenia auteur, Townshend has assessed their over half-century of musical creation and found it to be good.
-Pete is a delightful, witty, thoughtful, and refreshingly honest conversationalist who can easily and effectively examine The Who’s epic 1973 opus Quadrophenia through a slightly-detached, objective eye which only the passage of time and maturity can provide. -Redbeard
+Pete is a delightful, witty, thoughtful, and refreshingly honest conversationalist who, in this conclusion of my two=part classic rock interview, can easily and effectively examine The Who’s epic 1973 opus Quadrophenia through a slightly-detached, objective eye which only the passage of time and maturity can provide. -Redbeard